YottaDB/YDBDoc/ProgGuide/isv.rst

 For Socket devices:

 $ZKEY contains a list of sockets in the current SOCKET device which are ready for use.
-Its contents include both non selected but ready sockets from the prior WRITE /WAITs and any sockets with unread data in their YottaDB/GT.M buffer. $ZKEY can be used any time a SOCKET device is current.
+Its contents include both non selected but ready sockets from the prior WRITE /WAITs and any sockets with unread data in their YottaDB buffer. $ZKEY can be used any time a SOCKET device is current.
 Once an incoming socket (that is, "LISTENING") has been accepted either by being selected by WRITE /WAIT or by USE socdev:socket="listeningsocket", it is removed from $ZKEY.

 $ZKEY contains any one of the following values: